Simple Life (Elton John song)

-"Simple Life" is a song written by English musician Elton John and songwriter Bernie Taupin, released in 1993 as the final single from John's 1992 album, The One.
-The song was John's thirteenth number one on the Billboard Adult Contemporary chart, spending three weeks at the number-one spot, and reached number thirty on the Billboard Hot 100.
-It also peaked at number three on Canada's RPM Top Singles chart and topped the RPM Adult Contemporary chart for three weeks.
-This song's appearance in the US top 40 set a record, as John had achieved a top-forty hit for 24 consecutive years, breaking the old record of 23 years set by Elvis Presley in 1977.
+"Simple Life" is a song written by British musician Elton John and lyricist Bernie Taupin, performed by John.
+It was released in 1993 by Rocket and MCA as the final single from John's twenty-third studio album The One (1992).
+The song was John's thirteenth number one on the US Billboard Adult Contemporary chart and reached number 30 on the Billboard Hot 100.
+It also peaked at number three on Canada's RPM 100 Hit Tracks chart and topped the RPM Adult Contemporary chart for three weeks.
+This song's appearance in the US top 40 set a record, as John had achieved a top-40 hit for 24 consecutive years, breaking the old record of 23 years set by Elvis Presley in 1977.

 John regularly performed "Simple Life" at his concerts from 1992 to 1998.
-He often paired the song with "The One."
+He often paired the song with "The One".

 Critical reception

 Pan-European magazine Music & Media commented in their review of "Simple Life", "How does he manage it, to come up with a strong song time after time?
 The "Once Upon A Time"-like wailing harmonica almost cuts out your heart.
 All proceeds will go to various charities."